tencentyun/intlcloud-documents/product_new/视频产品中心/实时音视频/客户端 API/Windows(C SHARP)/ITRTCCloud(C SHAPP)_intl_en.md

 0: success; values smaller than 0: error.

->?After this method is set, the SDK will internally call back the captured data, skip the `IntPtr` rendering logic, and call `setLocalVideoRenderCallback(TRTCVideoPixelFormat_Unknown, TRTCVideoBufferType_Unknown, null)` to stop the callback.
+>After this method is set, the SDK will internally call back the captured data, skip the `IntPtr` rendering logic, and call `setLocalVideoRenderCallback(TRTCVideoPixelFormat_Unknown, TRTCVideoBufferType_Unknown, null)` to stop the callback.

 ### setRemoteVideoRenderCallback